DenisBuserski/email-sender/README.md

 # Email sender

-The simple service email-sender reads text files(Logs) and manipulates them depending on the selected command and sends an email depending on the specific command selected by the user.
+The simple service email-sender reads a text file(Log), depending on the user's command, processes the file content and sends an email for the select log.

-The files are read from [FileReader](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/FileReader.java), from there depending on the log file you the logs are processеd depending on the criteria for the specific file.
-After the files in processed it prepares a custom message and sends it to the select email.
+The files are read from [FileReader](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/FileReader.java), from there depending on the log file, the logs are processеd depending on the criteria for the specific file.
+After a file is processed, a custom message is prepared and sent to the recipient email.
+All the email configuration(sender, recipient, host and etc.) can be seen [here](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/email/EmailConfiguration.java)